mattiash/node-multi-tape/README.md

 - -p=X Run X tests in parallel.
 If X > 1, the output from each test is buffered until the test is finished.
 Without this, the output from different tests would be mixed.

+## Exit code

+multi-tape exits with code 1 if any test failed as shown by the tap-results or if any test-script exited with a non-zero code.